spatie/laravel-permission/README.md

 [Povilas Korop](https://twitter.com/@povilaskorop) did an excellent job listing the alternatives [in an article on Laravel News](https://laravel-news.com/two-best-roles-permissions-packages).
 In that same article he compares laravel-permission to [Joseph Silber](https://github.com/JosephSilber)'s [Bouncer]((https://github.com/JosephSilber/bouncer)), which in our book is also an excellent package.

-## About Spatie
+## Support us

-Spatie is webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+Does your business depend on our contributions?
+Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.

 ## License